eannaoceallaigh/www/_posts/2023-05-22-deploy-oauth-proxy.md

 In this guide, we've explored how to deploy an application to a kubernetes cluster and how to integrate OAuth2 Proxy with Traefik to force visitors to authenticate to Azure AD before they are allowed access our application.

+YAML files for the helm releases, ingresses and other kubernetes resources can be found in [this GitHub repo](https://github.com/eannaoceallaigh/oauth2-proxy-docs/tree/main).
+Feel free to fork it and get started deploying OAuth2 Proxy with Traefik on Kubernetes.

 If you have any suggestions on how this guide could be improved or if you've spotted an error that needs fixing, let me know by raising a [GitHub issue](https://github.com/eannaoceallaigh/www/issues/new).